abglassford/intro-to-deploying-express-pg-apps-to-heroku/README.md

 ## Objectives

 * Understand what Heroku is and how it works
 * Be able to use Heroku logs to debug
 * Understand what an environment variable is
-* Be able to use the `dotenv` core module
+* Be able to use the `dotenv` npm package
 * Be able to deploy an Node/Express app to Heroku using the CLI
 * Be able to connect your app to a postgres database on heroku